Aim Ways Aim Bold Strategy Portfolio: ETF allocation and returns

 (*) Eastern Time (ET - America/New York)

-Metrics of Aim Ways Aim Bold Strategy Portfolio, updated as of 30 April 2024.
+Metrics of Aim Ways Aim Bold Strategy Portfolio, updated as of 31 January 2025, provide a comprehensive overview of the portfolio's performance and risk characteristics.

 Metrics are calculated based on monthly returns, assuming: